Obstructive sleep apnea

 Overview

 Treatments for obstructive sleep apnea are available.
-One treatment is a device that uses positive pressure to keep the airway open during sleep.
+One treatment is a device that uses air pressure to keep the airway open during sleep.
 Another option is a mouthpiece to thrust the lower jaw forward during sleep.
-In some people, surgery might be an option too.
+In some people, surgery might be an option.
+In people with obesity, weight loss may improve symptoms of obstructive sleep apnea.

 Symptoms

-- Waking during the night and gasping or choking.
+• Waking during the night gasping or choking.

-- Mood changes, such as depression or being easily upset.
+• Mood changes, such as feeling depressed or being easily upset.

 When to see a doctor

-Consult a health care professional if you have, or if your partner observes, the following:
+Consult a healthcare professional if you have, or if your partner notices, the following:

-- Having excessive daytime drowsiness.
-This may cause you to fall asleep while working, watching television or even driving a vehicle.
+• Excessive daytime drowsiness.
+You may fall asleep while working, watching television or even driving a vehicle.

-Snoring doesn't necessarily indicate something potentially serious, and not everyone who snores has obstructive sleep apnea.
+Snoring doesn't always indicate something potentially serious, and not everyone who snores has obstructive sleep apnea.

-Be sure to talk to a member of your health care team if you snore loudly, especially if your snoring is interrupted by periods of silence.
-Snoring may be loudest — and breath pauses known as apneas may be more common — when you sleep on your back.
+Be sure to talk to your healthcare professional if you snore loudly, especially if your snoring is interrupted by periods of silence.

-Ask your health care team about any sleep problem that leaves you fatigued, sleepy and irritable on a regular basis.
-Excessive daytime drowsiness may be due to other disorders, such as narcolepsy.
+Ask your healthcare professional about any sleep issues that leave you fatigued, sleepy and irritable on a regular basis.
+Excessive daytime drowsiness may be due to other conditions, such as narcolepsy.
+These conditions are treated separately.

 Causes

-Obstructive sleep apnea occurs when the muscles in the back of the throat relax too much to allow for proper breathing.
+Obstructive sleep apnea happens when the muscles in the back of the throat relax too much to let you breathe properly.
 These muscles support the back of the roof of the mouth, known as the soft palate.
 The muscles also support the tongue and side walls of the throat.

 When the muscles relax, the airway narrows or closes as you breathe in.
 This can lower the level of oxygen in the blood and cause a buildup of carbon dioxide.

-Your brain senses this impaired breathing and briefly rouses you from sleep so that you can reopen your airway.
+Your brain senses this pause in breathing and briefly wakes you so that you can reopen your airway.
 This awakening is usually so brief that you don't remember it.

 You may awaken with shortness of breath that corrects itself quickly, within one or two deep breaths.
 Or you might make a snorting, choking or gasping sound.

-This pattern can repeat itself 5 to 30 times or more each hour, all night long.
-These disruptions impair your ability to reach the deep, restful phases of sleep, and you'll probably feel sleepy during your waking hours.
+This pattern can repeat itself more than five times an hour during the night.
+These disruptions make it hard for you to reach the deep, restful phases of sleep, and you'll probably feel sleepy during your waking hours.

 People with obstructive sleep apnea might not be aware of their interrupted sleep.
 Many people with this type of sleep apnea don't realize they haven't slept well all night.